Gazpacho is one of the best summertime recipes – it takes no time at all and all you need is a blender!

 You say gazpacho (ɡəˈspäCHō) and for some reason I say Gazpacheo.
 Do you ever mispronounce anything?

-Gazpacho is one of the best summertime recipes.
 You can use fresh vegetables from your garden, the farmer’s market or even the produce section of your favorite grocery store.
-Summer is when everything is looking their picture best, making it easy and fun to eat your vegetables.
-This soup is naturally vegan, super healthy, and jam packed with flavor.
+Summer is when everything is looking their best, making it easy and fun to eat your vegetables which is exactly what we are going to do!
+This soup is served chilled, naturally vegan, super healthy, and jam packed with flavor.

 Gazpacho is an easy favorite for summertime.

 In culinary school, I remember we made this dish quickly – it was the night before our summer break so everyone was itching to get out early.
-Good news, it’s done in about 20 minutes!
-Perfect for any busy night or when on vacation.
+Good news, it’s done in less than 20 minutes!
+Perfect for any busy night or when you’re renting a beach house on vacation.

 Your Vegetable List: